TCM-Murray/The-Old-Almanacs/README.md

 - **Nopeus** - Quality-of-life enhancements
 - **JenLib** - Jen Almanac library utilities

-All dependencies are included in this modpack and should not be manually installed.
-Do not update them manually.

 ## Troubleshooting

 **Having issues?** Here are some common solutions: